rubiks-society/HashHacks3_darshanbaid22547/README.md

 Idea: Color Doctor VUI :see_no_evil:
 ## Abstract

 Out of 12 male there is atleast 1 color blind person, which means that 5,12,00,000 thats more than the population of Punjab, Harayana and Delhi combined.

-Color Blindness is rated as a **Very Common** disease in India.
+[Source](http://www.colourblindawareness.org/colour-blindness/) It is rated as a **Very Common** disease in India.
 [Source](https://g.co/kgs/KLCYmx)

 ![Normal Vision](http://www.colourblindawareness.org/wp-content/themes/outreach/images/slider/whatIs/what-is.jpg) | ![Tritanopia Vision](http://www.colourblindawareness.org/wp-content/themes/outreach/images/slider/whatIs/what-is_t.jpg)
 ------------ | -------------